ErikMcClure/sweetiebot/README.md

 * **PingPressure:** Additional pressure generated by each unique ping in a message.
 Defaults to (`MaxPressure` - `BasePressure`) / 20, instantly silencing anyone pinging 20 or more people at once.
 * **LengthPressure:** Additional pressure generated by each individual character in the message.
 Discord allows messages up to 2000 characters in length.
 Defaults to (`MaxPressure` - `BasePressure`) / 8000, silencing anyone posting 3 huge messages at the same time.
 * **RepeatPressure:** Additional pressure generated by a message that is identical to the previous message sent (ignores case).
 Defaults to `BasePressure`, effectively doubling the pressure penalty for repeated messages.
+* **LinePressure:** Additional pressure generated by each newline in the message.
+Defaults to (MaxPressure - BasePressure) / 70, silencing anyone posting more than 70 newlines in a single message
 * **BasePressure:** The base pressure generated by sending a message, regardless of length or content.
 Defaults to 10.
 * **PressureDecay:** The number of seconds it takes for a user to lose `Spam.BasePressure` from their pressure amount.
 Defaults to 2.5, so after sending 3 messages, it will take 7.5 seconds for their pressure to return to 0.
 * **MaxPressure:** The maximum pressure allowed.
 If a user's pressure exceeds this amount, they will be silenced.
 Defaults to 60, which is intended to ban after a maximum of 6 short messages sent in rapid succession.